lhennerley/SideTradeCA-02/02-IndividualExercises.md

 ## 3. Analyze the Data

-- Uncover insights and trends in the data.
+- Uncover insights and trends in the data (assume today is 30th June 2019).
 Tell us more about the Company!